 The jump off point for the Pearl Keys this community is isolated from connecting roads and has not quite joined the modern age when it comes to tourism.
 Don’t expect a fancy hotel, exceptional service or international food.
 Do expect an adventure getting there, unique Miskito culture and friendly folks.

 The Rio San Juan River flows east from the incredibly large inland lake “Lake Nicaragua” (second largest fresh water lake in Central and South America) and forms much of the border between Costa Rica and Nicaragua.
-The border (the river), at times hotly disputed, offers great fishing and the opportunity to see remote, rural Nicaragua.
+The border (the river), at times disputed, offers great fishing and the opportunity to see remote, rural Nicaragua.
 In the 19th century, the river itself was the front runner to be part of a trans isthmus canal prior to the completed construction of the Panama Canal.
 Rare fresh water Bull Sharks and myriad other fresh water flaura and fauna make this a fisherman’s paradise.
 San Juan de Nicaragua (formerly known as Greytown) sits at the mouth of the river on the Caribbean coast.

 Volcano Concepcion (active) and Volcano Maderas (dormant) worked together to form the largest island in one of the second largest fresh water lake in Central America and South America.
 Remote and dusty, the island of Ometepe supports agriculture and tourism.
 Hundreds of years ago, pirates sailing up the San Juan river from the Caribbean made this island a major stop to plunder and rejuvenate.
 Now you can swim in the lake, hike the forests, climb the volcano’s, check out the petroglyphs and stone idols of ages past and enjoy a very unique part of Nicaragua.

 Like to surf in Nicaragua?
 Party too?
 Then this just may be the place for you.
 A beautiful beach and bay lined with multiple restaurants, bars and hotels the action goes well in to the night and right through ’til dawn.
 Not far North of here, the original trans isthmus canal (before the Panama Canal) was slated to enter the Atlantic.

 Know as the “Pearl of the North” this city is the largest one in the North of Nicaragua.
 More mountainous terrain and it’s inland location help it offer up rafting opportunities, waterfalls, and vast agricultural areas where among other things they grow tasty coffee.

 You have to fly into Managua.
 It is fun to experience the chaos of Managua and find the hidden places that offer history, food, culture and that feel of being somewhere growing no where fast.